-To be conducted by pair of Internal and External Examiner
+To be conducted by pair of Internal and External Examiners

-- 1. Practical examination duration is two hours, based on Advance level of the Term work - 2.
-Oral examination should also be conducted to check the knowledge of CAD Modelling Tools - 3.
-The distribution of marks for practical examination shall be as follows:
+1. Practical examination duration is two hours, based on Advance level of the Term work.
+Oral examination should also be conducted to check the knowledge of CAD Modelling Tools.

-a.
-Practical Exam : 30 marks b.
-Oral Exam : 20 marks
+2. The distribution of marks shall be as follows: Practical Exam : 30 marks Oral Exam : 20 marks

-- 4. Evaluation of practical examination to be done based on the printout of students work - 5.
-Students work along with evaluation report to be preserved till the next examination
+3. Evaluation of practical examinations to be done based on the printout of students' work.

+4. Students work along with evaluation reports to be preserved till the next examination.

 - 1. Machine Drawing by N.D.
 Bhatt. - 2.
-A textbook of Machine Drawing by Laxminarayan and M.L.Mathur, Jain brothers Delhi - 3.
-Machine Drawing by Kamat and Rao - 4.
-Machine Drawing by M.B.Shah - 5.
+A textbook of Machine Drawing by Laxminarayan and M.L.Mathur, Jain brothers Delhi. - 3.
+Machine Drawing by Kamat and Rao. - 4.
+Machine Drawing by M.B.Shah. - 5.
 A text book of Machine Drawing by R.B.Gupta, Satyaprakashan, Tech.
-Publication - 6.
+Publication. - 6.
 Machine Drawing by K.I.
-Narayana, P. Kannaiah, K. Venkata Reddy - 7.
-Machine Drawing by Sidheshwar and Kanheya
+Narayana, P. Kannaiah, K.Venkata Reddy. - 7.
+Machine Drawing by Sidheshwar and Kannaiah.